jaredlang/weather-agent/README.md

     * Allow human to review the output of each step
     * Use AI agents

-10. Implement multi-processing for text2speech and text2image
+10. Implement multi-processing for text2speech and text2image.
+(DONE)
     * Use multiprocessing